 It isn't obligatory nor are they expecting one, but you can bring a present for the host family or for the mother of the family.
 It doesn’t have to be anything expensive; it shouldn’t be heavy or breakable.
 Look for a present that you can give to the family or the mother on your arrival.
 It doesn’t really matter what it is, it’s the thought that counts.
 Something traditional from your home state or region is always a good option.

-Not every Spanish apartment has a bathtub, but showers are definitely preferred.
-You are allowed to take a shower daily.
-Spaniards are very environmentally conscious when it comes to water usage, so keep your showers short.
+Not all Spanish homes have a bathtub, but it definitely is preferable to take a shower instead of a bath.
+Spaniards are very environmentally conscious when it comes to water use.
+You can shower every day but do try to keep your showers short.

 All host family options include Wifi.
 There are also places in Seville with free Wi-Fi and you will be given information about this upon your arrival.